 You can see the new, altered seam pretty well in that last picture above—the old seam at the top of the leg looks more “original,” and my new seam line comes in just above the knee.

-- I would definitely do this project again.
+- I would definitely do this project again (and, as an update, have since 'skinnified' many pairs of bootcut jeans!).
 It turned a pair of jeans that had been neglected and ignored for the past few years into my new favorite pair.
-They fit like a glove and I’ve worn them almost every day since I altered them.
-That’s a success in my book.

 Have you ever turned bootcuts into skinny jeans?